 The defensive maestro behind the plate for the Cardinals, whose unparalleled game-calling and arm defined a generation of catching and anchored two World Series titles.

-Yadier Molina didn't just catch baseball games; he controlled them.
-From his debut with the St. Louis Cardinals, he exhibited a preternatural calm and a cannon for an arm, quickly establishing himself as the sport's premier defensive catcher.
-His genius lay in his preparation and his relationship with pitchers, earning a trust that made the Cardinals' staff consistently outperform expectations.
-While his bat developed into a potent weapon, it was his presence that became legendary—a stoic, intimidating figure who shut down opposing running games and dictated the pace of play.
-Molina was the heartbeat of a Cardinals team that reached the postseason consistently, winning two World Series crowns and cementing his status as a modern standard-bearer for his position.
+Yadier Molina won two World Series crowns with the St. Louis Cardinals, controlling games from behind the plate.
+Debuting in 2004, the Puerto Rican catcher exhibited a preternatural calm and a cannon for an arm, quickly becoming the sport's premier defensive catcher.
+His preparation and relationships with pitchers made the Cardinals' staff consistently outperform expectations.
+While his bat developed into a potent weapon, his presence shut down opposing running games and dictated the pace of play.
+Molina was the heartbeat of a team that reached the postseason consistently.

 1981–1996